antirez/freakwan/README.md

 # Installation

-* Install [MicroPython](https://micropython.org/download/LILYGO_TTGO_LORA32/) on your device. **NOTE: MicroPython versions > 1.19.1 have buggy bluetooth stack with certain devices**, so before they fix it, it's better to stick to version 1.19.1.
-However your device may not have a working 1.19.1 version (it's the case with certain ESP32 S3 devices like the Lilygo t-watch S3): in this case you need to disable BLE manually, editing `wan_config.py` and setting `ble_enabled` to False.
+* Install [MicroPython](https://micropython.org/download/) on your device.
+Follow this instructions to get the right MicroPython version:
+1. **MicroPython versions > 1.19.1 and < 1.22.2 have buggy bluetooth stack**, so make sure to use 1.22.2 (or greater) or if you want to stick with something old, use 1.19.1.
+2. Don't bother installing a MicroPython specific for the LILYGO devices.
+Just grab the standard ESP32 image (but not for the T3-S3, read more).
+3. The T3-S3 (and probably the T-BEAM S3, which we don't support at the moment, because we don't have the device) have a 4MB flash which is not compatible with the default MicroPython image for 8MB flash.
+You can find a working image directly inside this repository **under the `device` directory**.
+4. To flash your device, follow the MicroPython instructions in the download page of your device.
+For the T3-S3, don't forget to press the *boot* button while powering it up, otherwise you will not be able to flash it.
+Then, with `esptool.py`, perform the `erase_flash` command followed by the `write_flash` with the **parameters specified in the MicroPython download page**.
-* Clone this repository, and edit `wan_config.py` to set your nickname and status message, set the frequency according to your device. **Warning**: make sure to set the right frequency based on the LoRa module you own, and make sure your antenna is already installed before using the software, or you **may damage your hardware**.
+* Clone this repository, and edit `wan_config.py` to set your nickname and status message, set the frequency according to your device. **Warning**: make sure to set the right frequency based on the LoRa module you own, and make sure your **antenna is already installed** before using the software, or you **may damage your hardware**, (but I would like to report that we started the device with the wrong freuqnecy several times and nothing happened: still, proceed at your own risk).
 * Copy one of the files inside the `devices` folder in the main folder as `device_config.py`, for instance if I have a T3 v2 1.6 device, I will do:

     cp devices/device_config.t3_v2_1.6.py ./device_config.py

 * Transfer all the `.py` files in the root directory of this project in your device.
-To transfer the files, you can use **mpremote** (`pip3 install mpremote` should be enough), or an alternative tool that we wrote, and is conceptually part of the FreakWAN effort, called [talk32](https://github.com/antirez/talk32).
+To transfer the files, you can use **mpremote** (`pip3 install mpremote` should be enough), or an alternative (and slower, but sometimes more compatible) tool that we wrote, called [talk32](https://github.com/antirez/talk32).
 Talk32 is not as fast as mpremote at transferring files, but sometimes mpremote does not work with certain devices and talk32 does (and the other way around).

+(**NOTE**: you need the `:` below, is not an error)

     mpremote cp *.py :